MichaelLarocca/blog-michael-jude-larocca/posts/2022/10-22/LinkedIn-Austin Henline.md

 *As it may be tempting to include all of our work experience, Austin advises us only to include the experience that is relevant to the jobs we are currently seeking.*

 ---

+### For college students without experience
+If you are currently in college or recently graduated, you may not have work experience.

+**As a viable alternative to work experience, you can highlight your:**

+* Volunteer experience
+* Club experiences
+* Projects

+In your LinkedIn experience section, you can talk about any volunteer experience, club experiences, and projects you created.
+You can even display your projects in your LinkedIn profile's projects section!

+---